Bobolink Dairy and Bakeyard

 At Bobolink, one can also buy pasture-raised beef.
 The animals enjoy good, clean living outdoors without feed—just grass.
 "The meat is wonderfully tasty and slaughtered humanely," says Nina.
 "We're working on the genetics of our herd so they can live outside, take care of their young and give birth without assistance."

-You can buy delicious Bobolink products at the farm store at 42 Meadowburn Rd. in Vernon or on-line at their website.
+You can buy delicious Bobolink products at the farm store or take a farm tour at 369 Stamets Road in Milford, NJ.
+You can also purchase on-line at their website.
 You might also catch them at a farm market locally or in New York City.
-Call 973-764-4888.